HuxleyM/react_front_end_hhh/README.md

 3. Run ``` npm start ``` to open the page in your browser.

 ## Testing
-- Testing has been carried out with Jest to test all small units of code and ensure our functions function as predicted.
+- Testing has been carried out with Jest and Enzyme to test all small units of code and ensure our functions function as predicted.
 - Test coverage currently reports as :
-- Tests are run in the console via the ``` npm test ``` command.
+- Tests are run in the console via the ``` npm test``` command.
 - Test Coverage can be viewed by running ``` npm test -- --coverage ```
     - This will generate a test coverage file you will have to ** gitigignore **
     - You can use this file to view an HTML output of our test coverage.